 There are also plans for an education centre at Therme Manchester for schools and community groups to learn about nature and sustainability.
 Plus, access to local cycleways and paths will be improved, including to the neighbouring Bridgewater Canal, plus Metrolink now stops close to the site of Therme Manchester.

+Back in March 2023, for the UK’s first city-based wellbeing resort, Therme Manchester, announced the completed demolition of the EventCity site, which will allow Therme Group to build a huge, 28-acre resort opposite the Trafford Centre.
 Therme Manchester is predicted to attract two million visitors annually, which will make it the most visited water-based attraction in Europe.
-The construction of Therme Manchester is set to begin in 2023 with a build time of approximately two years.
 Therme Group also has plans to expand to other cities in the UK, including London and Glasgow.